forcedotcom/cli/releasenotes/sf/README.md

 --------------------------------------------
 These changes are in the Salesforce CLI release candidate.
 We plan to include these changes in next week's official release.
 This list isn't final and is subject to change.

+* FIX: Running `project deploy start` with the environment variable `SFDX_USE_PROGRESS_BAR=false` now produces the expected output, similar to how the `force:source:deploy` worked.
+Specifically, the output doesn't include the bar graphics, it does include test completion and errors, and the output goes to stderr.
+(GitHub issue [#2103](https://github.com/forcedotcom/cli/issues/2103), plugin-deploy-retrieve PR [#662](https://github.com/salesforcecli/plugin-deploy-retrieve/pull/662))

+* FIX: When the `project deploy start` command fails, the output now wraps if your terminal is too narrow; previously the information was truncated.
+(GitHub issue [#2048](https://github.com/forcedotcom/cli/issues/2048 ), plugin-deploy-retrieve PR [#654](https://github.com/salesforcecli/plugin-deploy-retrieve/pull/654))

+* FIX: The `project retrieve start --package-name <packagename>` now retrieves only the specified package, and not the `unpackaged` package.
+(GitHub issue [#2148](https://github.com/forcedotcom/cli/issues/2148), plugin-deploy-retrieve PR [#658](https://github.com/salesforcecli/plugin-deploy-retrieve/pull/658))

 ## 1.82.6 (June 14, 2023) [stable]